wkrueger/redutser/README.md

 const meatBall = subdomain(initialState, { red1, red2 })
 ```

 Action types from the sources are composed into the `payload` parameter.
-Always type-safe and with editor support, as usual.

 ```typescript
 const action: typeof meatBall.actionTypes = {